-Except as provided in section 7, a patient and a patient's primary caregiver, if any, may assert the medical purpose for using marihuana as a defense to any prosecution involving marihuana, and this defense shall be presumed valid where the evidence shows that:
+Except as provided in [MCL 333.26427], a patient and a patient's primary caregiver, if any, may assert the medical purpose for using marihuana as a defense to any prosecution involving marihuana, and this defense shall be presumed valid where the evidence shows that:

-- (1) A physician has stated that, in the physician's professional opinion, after having completed a full assessment of the patient's medical history and current medical condition made in the course of a bona fide physician-patient relationship, the patient is likely to receive therapeutic or palliative benefit from the medical use of marihuana to treat or alleviate the patient's serious or debilitating medical condition or symptoms of the patient's serious or debilitating medical condition; - (2) The patient and the patient's primary caregiver, if any, were collectively in possession of a quantity of marihuana that was not more than was reasonably necessary to ensure the uninterrupted availability of marihuana for the purpose of treating or alleviating the patient's serious or debilitating medical condition or symptoms of the patient's serious or debilitating medical condition; and
+(1) A physician has stated that, in the physician's professional opinion, after having completed a full assessment of the patient's medical history and current medical condition made in the course of a bona fide physician-patient relationship, the patient is likely to receive therapeutic or palliative benefit from the medical use of marihuana to treat or alleviate the patient's serious or debilitating medical condition or symptoms of the patient's serious or debilitating medical condition;

-(3) The patient and the patient's primary caregiver, if any, were engaged in the acquisition, possession, cultivation, manufacture, use, delivery, transfer, or transportation of marihuana or paraphernalia relating to the use of marihuana to treat or alleviate the patient's serious or debilitating medical condition or symptoms of the patient's serious or debilitating medical condition.^[1]
+- (2) The patient and the patient's primary caregiver, if any, were collectively in possession of a quantity of marihuana that was not more than was reasonably necessary to ensure the uninterrupted availability of marihuana for the purpose of treating or alleviating the patient's serious or debilitating medical condition or symptoms of the patient's serious or debilitating medical condition; and - (3) The patient and the patient's primary caregiver, if any, were engaged in the acquisition, possession, cultivation, manufacture, use, delivery, transfer, or transportation of marihuana or paraphernalia relating to the use of marihuana to treat or alleviate the patient's serious or debilitating medical condition or symptoms of the patient's serious or debilitating medical condition.
+[2]

-Defendant argues that under our recent decision in Kolanek, he may satisfy the requirement that "[a] physician has stated that . . . the patient is likely to receive therapeutic or palliative benefit from the medical use of marihuana," see MCL 333.26428(a)(1) (emphasis added), by obtaining this statement at any time before arrest.
+Defendant argues that under our recent decision in Kolanek, he could satisfy the requirement that "[a] physician has stated that . . . the patient is likely to receive therapeutic or palliative benefit from the medical use of marihuana," see MCL 333.26428(a)(1) by obtaining this statement at any time before arrest.
+(Emphasis added.)

-In Kolanek, supra, slip op at 1, the defendant was arrested after a search of his vehicle revealed eight marijuana cigarettes.
-He filed a motion to dismiss under MCL 333.26428(b), claiming the § 8 affirmative defense because he used the marijuana to treat his Lyme disease.
-Kolanek, supra, slip op at 1-2.
-The defendant's doctor authorized his marijuana use after his arrest and testified at trial that the amount he had in his possession was reasonable.
-Id., slip op at 2.
-In affirming the trial court's denial of the defendant's motion to dismiss, this Court held that "the language in MCL 333.26428(a)(1) that '[a] physician has stated' requires that a physician's statement of the benefit of medical marijuana occur prior to arrest."
-Kolanek, supra, slip op at 7.
+In Kolanek, 291 Mich App at 229, the defendant was arrested after a search of his vehicle revealed eight marijuana cigarettes.
+He filed a motion to dismiss under MCL 333.26428(b), claiming the § 8 affirmative defense because he used the marijuana to treat the pain associated with his Lyme disease.
+Id. at 231-232.
+The defendant's doctor had authorized the defendant's marijuana use after his arrest and testified at trial that the amount the defendant had in his possession was reasonable.
+Id., at 230.
+In affirming the trial court's denial of the defendant's motion to dismiss, this Court held that "the language in MCL 333.26428(a)(1), '[a] physician has stated,' requires that a physician's statement of the medical benefit of marijuana be made prior to arrest."
+Id. at 230.
 Defendant argues that this language validates, for purposes of the § 8 affirmative defense, his doctor's approval, which occurred on September 16, 2009, one month before his arrest.
 We disagree.